fallahn/xygine/readme.md

-Details of xygine features are available on the [xygine wiki](https://github.com/fallahn/xygine/wiki) or for a detailed example of xygine take a look at [Lunar Mooner](https://github.com/fallahn/LunarMooner) or [Pseuthe](https://github.com/fallahn/pseuthe) (which was built using an earlier version of xygine).
-The repository also contains an [example](https://github.com/fallahn/xygine/tree/master/Example) application containing various demos, and is documented with doxygen, which can be generated via the included [doxy](https://github.com/fallahn/xygine/tree/master/xygine/documentation) file.
+Details of xygine features are available on the [xygine wiki](https://github.com/fallahn/xygine/wiki) or for a practical example of xygine take a look at [Lunar Mooner](https://github.com/fallahn/LunarMooner) or [Pseuthe](https://github.com/fallahn/pseuthe) (which was built using an earlier version of xygine).
+The repository also contains an [example](https://github.com/fallahn/xygine/tree/master/Example) application containing various demos, and further examples can be found in the [experimental repository](https://github.com/fallahn/xyExperimental).
+The API is [documented with doxygen](https://fallahn.github.io/xyDocs/), which can be generated via the included [doxy](https://github.com/fallahn/xygine/tree/master/xygine/documentation) file.